 “I’ve discovered early on that building long-term value is more important than making short-term money.
 Sure, you can earn quick cash with some hustle but that won’t help you win in the long run.”

 “I see a lot of people starting a business without thinking about the long-term value it can bring them.
 One of the things me and my business partner decided on when starting our digital growth agency We Are Off The Record, was that we wanted to build value with people and make sure that we’re able to call everyone we now work with, in 5 years and still have a good relationship.
 I haven’t won at the game of business yet, but I know that building a long-term network is the most valuable thing you can do.”

 47. Silas Moser.

 Silas and his wife Grace are the voices behind the wildly popular lifestyle, travel and personal finance blog, Chasing Foxes where they teach thousands of monthly readers how to live their best lives with a blog.
-They’ve written about topics like getting started with the best hosting plans, picking a domain name that’s right for your niche, and even how to choose amongst free hosting plans if you’re on a tight budget.
+They’ve written about topics like getting started with the best hosting plans, picking a domain name that’s right for your niche, and even how to choose amongst free hosting plans or monthly hosting plans if you’re on a tight budget.
 Here’s the business advice Silas has to share with first-time entrepreneurs who want to start a business of their own:

 “Once when I was working at a young startup, I made a suggestion at a business meeting.
 It fell completely flat, but three minutes later, one of the company’s investors walked through the door and made the exact same recommendation word for word.
 All of the management lit up, eager to express their approval and that they were on board.”